 - Arbitrary Skepticism: Subverted.
 Terry thinks Bruce is being unnecessarily close-minded because he does not believe the rumors of a ghost haunting Terry's high school.
 It turns out that Bruce has seen similar paranormal activity, but the reports sound too amateurish and "high-school" to fit into that paradigm.
 In the end, it turns out to be something completely different.

 - Back in the Saddle: He's long-since retired from being Batman due to old age and a crippling heart condition.
 He now mentors and acts as the Voice with an Internet Connection to the new Batman.
 However, on two occasions, he's taken up the fight again.
 On the first, he did it with the aid of Powered Armor.
 On the second, he was returned to a younger age through the use of a Lazarus Pit.
 Both times, the heroic theme he had back in Batman: The Animated Series plays for him.

-- Badass Normal: He fought everything from gods, demons, spellcasters with only the Batsuit, his wits and skills.
+- Badass Normal: He fought everything from gods, demons, and spellcasters with only the Batsuit, his wits, and skills.

 - Bad Dreams: Done without seeing the actual dream, when Payback calls himself Bruce's worst nightmare and Bruce just retorts "You have no idea what my nightmares are like."

 - Bash Brothers: He fights alongside Terry in "Out of the Past" thanks to a Lazarus Pit rejuvenating him.